 Avalere’s simulations assume no changes in spending or enrollment by states.
 Instead, the simulations estimate the potential funding gaps if states continued to operate their existing Medicaid programs in the same manner.
 It is likely that states would alter their programs under a change in federal funding policy.

 Avalere’s historical simulations start in 2001, with a base year of 2000 for determining initial federal funding levels.
-State level simulations stop in 2008 to avoid measuring, in addition to federal caps, the effect of the American Recovery and Reinvestment Act (ARRA) and the Affordable Care Act (ACA) increasing the average federal matching rate.
+State-level simulations stop in 2008 to avoid measuring, in addition to federal caps, the effect of the American Recovery and Reinvestment Act and the Affordable Care Act increasing the average federal matching rate.